 The Les Paul Junior has a compact body and is lightweight.
 This combination allows you to play for hours on a strap without feeling fatigued.
 It also features two P90 pickups with separate tone controls.
 The guitar plays amazingly well at high gain and low gain.
 In addition, it’s easy to play, with volume and tone control on the headstock.

 The neck of the Gibson Les Paul Junior features a ’50s-style neck profile.
 Its fingerboard is buffed to a smooth sheen.
-The guitar’s frets are dressed using a ‘Plek Pro’ machine, which is usually reserved for custom guitars.
-This machine ensures that the frets are level and the guitar looks great.
+The guitar’s frets are dressed using a ‘Plek Pro’ machine, usually reserved for custom guitars.
+This machine ensures that the frets are level and the guitar looks fantastic.

-The Les Paul Standard was introduced in 1958 and quickly became Gibson’s flagship model.
+The Les Paul Standard was introduced in 1958 and became Gibson’s flagship model.
 It has a rich, creamy tone and became a favorite of many guitar heroes.
-The body is made of mahogany with a beautiful arched maple top.
+The body is made of Mahogany with a beautiful arched maple top.
 The guitar’s body reflects light and is very eye-catching.

 What is the Difference Between a Les Paul Studio and a Standard?

-The Les Paul Studio and the Les Paul Standard share many similarities, but they also differ significantly regarding the neck profile and bridge.
+The Les Paul Studio and the Les Paul Standard share many similarities but differ significantly regarding the neck profile and bridge.
 Moreover, the Les Paul Junior has a P90 pickup, while the Les Paul Standard has a Tune-o-Matic bridge.
 As for the sound, both guitars have a warm tone, but the Les Paul Standard tends to be more accurate in terms of pitch.

-The Gibson Les Paul Studio is a solid-body electric guitar that shares many of the characteristics of its more famous sibling, the Les Paul.
+The Gibson Les Paul Studio is a solid-body electric guitar with many characteristics of its more famous sibling, the Les Paul.
 However, a few features have been removed from the Studio model to make it more affordable.
-The Studio was designed for players who are looking for a great tone without sacrificing the features of a standard Les Paul.
+The Studio was designed for players looking for a great tone without sacrificing the elements of a standard Les Paul.